Aseza/BankingCoreApp/README.md

 For any other issue contact on AbdelilahOuchani3245@gmail.com

-PS: Apparently I omitted the method that shows the Transaction regardless of the condition(direction, date), sorry about that :).
+PS: Apparently I omitted the method that shows the Transaction regardless of the condition(direction, date), sorry about that :)
+Could be something like this :

+public void showAllTransactions() {
+		for (Transaction transaction : transactions) {
+	System.out.println("Transaction of amount "+ transaction.getAmount()+" and balance was+" transaction.getCurrentBalance());
+		}
+	}

+  Sorry again :).